jbeskow/tuben/README.md

 This program will calculate the formant frequencies of a vocal tract and synthesize static vowels.
 The vocal tract area function is given by two lists specifying the *lengths* and *cross-sectional areas* of a number of straigt tube segments, from lips to glottis.

-The program can plot the area function and vocal tract transfer function, and synthesize a wav-file with a static vowel.
+The program can plot the area function and vocal tract transfer function, and synthesize a `.wav` file with a static vowel.

-The tube-to-formant calculation algorithms are from Liljencrantz & Fant (1975).
-The two methods described (*determinant* and *phase*) should give very similar results, both are included for completeness.
+The tube-to-formant calculation algorithms are from [Liljencrantz & Fant (1975)](#references).
+The two methods described (*determinant* and *phase*) should give identical or very similar results, both are included for completeness.

 ## Usage